kssim/profile/index.md

 ---

 # About Me
-I'm a software developer who likes traveling and photography, coffee and books.
+I'm a software developer who likes travelling and photography, coffee and books.
 I like Linux and python, and I'm interested in automation, non-binary code and system architecture.
 I want to write code like writing, and I don't like inefficient, unproductive things.
 I'm interested in new technologies and languages.
 And I'm also interested in improving the inconvenience of working with developers.